StanislavKhalash/cook-book/README.md

 # cook-book
-My first ASP.NET MVC application.
-Playing around and learning the framework.
+Getting my hands dirty in building a web application using ASP.NET MVC